 Pupils will engage in appropriate, meaningful and personalised English sessions.
 They will develop the confidence and ability to apply their reading, writing and communication skills in classroom and real life contexts, with varying levels of independence, in order to become as self-sufficient as possible.
-Pupils will work towards a functional skills qualification at Entry Levels 1, 2 or 3.
+Pupils will gain evidence to support successful completion of WJEC units which can be found in pupils individual work folders.
 Ultimately, the curriculum in 12US will prepare pupils for moving into Post-16 at Chadsgrove, or further education elsewhere, by providing functional English skills to increase independence in preparation for adulthood.